gosub-com/Zurfur/README.md

 ## Semicolons

-Like Golang, semicolons are required between statements but they are automatically inserted at the end of lines based on the last non-comment token on the line and the first token of the next line.
+Like Golang, semicolons are required between statements but they are automatically inserted at the end of lines based on the last non-comment token and the first token of the next line.

 The general rule is that any line beginning with an operator does not put a `;` on the previous line.
 Additionally, `,` and `{` at the end of a line prevent a semicolon on that line.
 The `{` rule is to support curly brace at end of line style.
-I personally hate that style, but since others love it, it's supported.
 The `,` rule is because it looks wrong to have a comma at the beginning of a line.

-Note that we do not want to have `(` at the end of a line prevent generating a semicolon because while typing you will get a partially completed line like `func a(`.
-If the next line were `a int`, there wouldn't be an error until the end of that line.
+Note that a `(` at the end of a line does not suppress the semicolons.
+This is so a partially completed line such as `func a(` doesn't continue to the next line while typing.  **TBD:** Consider having `(` and `[` suppress semicolons when at the end of a line.

 ## Local Variables